aicenter/FUP/lectures/lecture02.md

 ```
 It consists of two nested conditions.
 The first condition tests if the list is empty.
 In that case,
 the negative infinity `-inf.0` is returned.
 Otherwise, we recursively compute the maximum of `(cdr
 lst)` and compare it with the first element.
-We return either the first element of the maximum of
+We return either the first element or the maximum of
 `(cdr lst)` depending on the result.

 Note that the recursive call appears twice in the body, i.e., the function `bad-maxlist` is tree